 As an alternative, we host a Lionfish Invitational.
 This four-day event is a science-based research expedition in which 11 dive teams work to remove as many lionfish as possible, while also recording helpful data on lionfish activity and sightings.
 In addition, a science team of 8 divers conducts surveys to determine what species, quantities and sizes of fish are present at each designated site before and after the removals.

-We have scheduled two trips for the 2019 season:
+We scheduled two trips for the 2020 season:

 Although spear fishing in the sanctuary is illegal, specific collection permits are issued by the sanctuary for this event since pole spears are the most effective means of capturing lionfish.

 Before the trip begins, participants are also trained to protect both the reef and themselves when spearing lionfish.